 What You CAN Do

-We’re not saying you should just ignore your water well pump.
-Here are a few things to consider on occasion while working in your yard:
+Even though this is a job for the experts, you still shouldn’t ignore your water well pump.
+Here are a few things to consider while working in your yard:

 - Verify the well cap or cover is sealed with no leaks.